 “As a kid, I ate something from The Custard Stand every four or five days and during the summer months of college more often than that,” says Lentz.
 “Since I have had some connection with The Custard Stand for 22 years I thought just maybe we could help each other through our lifelong journeys.”

-Webster County, with a population of nearly 9,000 in the north central West Virginia, is home to the annual Southeastern United States World Championship Woodchopping Festival that celebrates the area’s timber heritage.
+Webster County, with a population of nearly 9,000 in north-central West Virginia, is home to the annual Southeastern United States World Championship Woodchopping Festival that celebrates the area’s timber heritage.
 “It’s not unusual to know everyone especially if you participate in sports or own a restaurant,” says Angie Cowger.
 “Plus, I was Jason’s fourth-grade teacher.”

 The sponsorship will help cover travel expenses.
 Lentz will wear Custard Stand Chili gear at STIHL® TIMBERSPORTS® Series and lumberjack competitions around the world.